Team-sheep/Utility-kit/README.md

 			 A large number of bugs have been fixed
 			 Dev - 0.0.2
-			 Added "Version Query", "Changelog", "About" options, and added guessing games
+			 Added "Version Query", "Changelog", "About" options, and added guessing games Beta - 0.0.2 Part 1(English Updata)
+			 The new English version is coming!
+Fixed a small number of vulnerabilities

 concerning
 		    Utility calculation toolbox